thesuss/shf-project/README.md

 ```shell
 $ bundle install
 ```
-2. Some of our cucumber tests use Google Chrome as the web browser (with selenium as the webdriver).
-For that, you'll need to [download chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) to your local machine.

-3. Make sure you have the correct "locale" file present on your local machine - Since our user base primarily works in Swedish, we need to confirm that the database will correctly sort (collate) text in that language.
+2. Make sure you have the correct "locale" file present on your local machine - Since our user base primarily works in Swedish, we need to confirm that the database will correctly sort (collate) text in that language.